MuKnIO/avoum-cardano-feasibility-study/study.md

     rebase scripts probably need to use a transaction instead (TxInfo?).
     ScriptContext includes a purpose field, which iiuc is different for each script in run as part of the transaction.
+- Make sure the TOC is consistent, after the body has all been written.